Home

 .

-The Illinois State Police (ISP) Fast Track Program provides an opportunity for current certified police officers to become Illinois State Troopers through participation in an accelerated training program.
-Fast Track Cadets will receive Trooper 1 pay while in the State Police Academy ($5,973/month, as of 1/1/2024).
+The Illinois State Police (ISP) Lateral Entry Training Program provides an opportunity for current certified police officers to become Illinois State Troopers through participation in an accelerated training program.
+Lateral Cadets will receive Trooper 1 pay while attending the State Police Academy ($7,035/month, as of 7/1/2024).
+The Lateral Entry Training Program is approximately 12-weeks.

 1. Must be a current certified police officer, having graduated from an accredited law enforcement academy.

-• Illinois Department of Corrections experience does not apply towards eligibility.
+• Illinois Department of Corrections experience does not apply towards the lateral program eligibility.
 However, it will apply towards retirement.

 2. Must have at least two (2) years of experience while employed as a full-time sworn police officer.

-• Applicants who do not have two (2) years experience at the time of the application may still be considered if they will have completed two (2) years by the time the next Fast Track class begins.
+• Applicants who do not meet the two (2) year requirement at the time of the application may still be considered if they will have completed two (2) years by the time the class begins.

-3. Must provide proof of successful completion of the National Highway Traffic Safety Administration (NHTSA)/International Association of Chiefs of Police (IACP) approved DWI/DUI Detection and Standardized Field Sobriety Testing training program prior to starting a Fast Track class.
+3. Must provide documentation of successful completion of the National Highway Traffic Safety Administration (NHTSA)/International Association of Chiefs of Police (IACP) approved DWI/DUI Detection and Standardized Field Sobriety Testing training program prior to starting the class.

-4. Must also meet all pre-employment requirements and standards established by the Illinois State Police Merit Board and successfully complete the application process.
+4. Must meet all the pre-employment requirements and standards established by the Illinois State Police Merit Board and successfully complete the entire Cadet Applicant process.

-NOTE: Applicants applying under Option Three of the Merit Board's Pre-Employment Requirements (successfully completed basic law enforcement training, with at least three (3) years of continuous, full-time service as a peace officer with the same police department, and currently serving as a peace officer) would be eligible to be considered for the Fast Track Program.
+NOTE: Applicants applying under Option Three of the Merit Board's Pre-Employment Requirements (successfully completed basic law enforcement training, with at least three (3) years of continuous, full-time service as a peace officer with the same police department, and currently serving as a peace officer) would be eligible to be considered for the Lateral Entry Training Program.

 Pre-Employment Requirements